Mongoid 7.3

 User.field :verified, type: Boolean

-To fix it, use the fully-qualified Mongoid::Boolean
+To fix it, use the fully-qualified Mongoid::Boolean class:

 User.field :verified, type: Mongoid::Boolean

-is executed in the scope of the caller, not in
+Note that class_eval is executed in the scope of the caller, not in

 the scope of the class being modified.
 Thus even when using class_eval

-it is necessary to fully qualify Mongoid::Boolean
+it is necessary to fully qualify Mongoid::Boolean:

 User.class_eval do